Hot vs Cold Perm: What is the Difference?

 1. Salon Perming vs Home Curling

 To understand perming, let’s first compare it to our usual home curling solutions.
 When you use a curling iron, this only sets your hair in temporary coils.
 These waves do not last long and are susceptible to sweat, humidity and your next shower.
 On the other hand, when you recondition your hair at the salon, the texture of your tresses is altered in a way that cannot be reversed by humidity.
 Your hairstylist is actually breaking down and re-forming the chemical bonds in your hair, also known as disulphide bonds or keratin proteins.
-The result is curly tresses that last for longer.
+The result is curly tresses that are long-lasting.

 2. How Does Salon Perming Work?

 Depending on the treatment category you opt for, each will have their own variations to produce different wave patterns.
-Generally, though, the reconditioning process generally has three steps to create this long-lasting wave pattern:
+Generally, though, the perming process generally has three steps to create this long-lasting wave pattern:

 - Breaking the disulphide bonds with the appropriate chemical solution

 - Moulding the wave shape with rods and end papers

 - Setting the reshaped cuticle bonds in place with a neutraliser